48productions/Simply-Love-SM5/README.md

 ## About

-Simply Potato is a StepMania 5 theme for the post-Simply Love community.
+Simply Potato is a StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.

 It features a clean and simple design, offers numerous potato-driven features not implemented by the StepMania 5 engine, and allows the current generation of PIU fans to breathe new life into the game they've never played in years because we haven't had crap for DDR/ITG cabs up until now ;_;